deezer/deezer.github.io/_posts/2020-10-12-ismir-epure.md

 Experiments show that our method: 1) is effective in translating music genres across tag systems in multiple languages (English, French and Spanish);
 2) outperforms the previous baseline in an English-language multi-source translation task.

-This work was presented during the 21st ISMIR Conference in October 2020.
+This paper has been published in the proceedings of the 21st International Society for Music Information Retrieval Conference (ISMIR 2020).